tswow/tswow/.github/ISSUE_TEMPLATE/bug_report_ac.md

 ---
-name: Bug report
+name: Bug report (AzerothCore)
-about: Create a report to help us improve
+about: Create a report to help us improve.
+Select this if you're using AzerothCore.
 title: ''
-labels: bug
+labels: 'bug,azerothcore'
 assignees: ''

 ---